Waterfront secures victory for GAT in defending multimillion dollar claim of Rotam

 Joint Head of Intellectual Property and Dispute Resolution

-Matthew undertakes a wide range of intellectual property and information technology work but specialises in IP and IT litigation, advising and acting for clients that range from SME’s, to large multi-national companies.
+Matthew undertakes a wide range of intellectual property and information technology work but specialises as intellectual property lawyers and IT litigators, advising and acting for clients that range from SME’s, to large multi-national companies.

 Matthew currently sits on the Law Society’s Intellectual Property Law Committee, where he has for example led the Law Society’s discussions with the Law Commission on the proposed IP Threats Bill.
 His work in the field of domain name law included a recent WIPO decision that led to an exposé article in the Sunday Telegraph on 16 November 2017 and calls by the Chairman of the Digital, Culture and Sport Select Committee of the House of Commons for an urgent review into changes in the law.
 Read More.